vgwb/Antura/docs/dev/DiscoverED/framework.md

 ### External node-based dialogue and quest editor

-- **intuitive visual scripting:** "Homer" is a dedicated external free platform designed for writing and structuring game narratives.
+- **intuitive visual scripting:** "Homer" is a dedicated web free platform designed for writing and structuring game narratives.
 Its node-based interface allows creators to visually map out conversations, branching dialogues, and quest progressions without needing to write complex code.
-- **dialogue management:** supports features crucial for rich storytelling, such as character-specific dialogue, emotional tone indicators, and conditional branching based on player choices or in-game events.
+- **dialogue management:** supports features for rich storytelling, such as character-specific dialogue, emotional tone indicators, and conditional branching based on player choices or in-game events.
 - **quest creation:** facilitates the design of quests by linking dialogue nodes with in-game objectives, item requirements, npc interactions, and puzzle triggers. educators can directly translate learning steps into quest objectives.
 - **translation support:** a key feature of "Homer" is its integrated translation capabilities, making it easier to adapt educational adventures for different languages.
 - **seamless Unity integration:** the framework includes robust tools to import data from "Homer" directly into Unity, automatically generating the corresponding dialogue trees, quest logic, and NPC behaviors within the 3D game environment.